SwiftGen/SwiftGen/Documentation/SwiftGenKit Contexts/Plist.md

 The metadata has the following properties:

  - `type`: `String` — The type of the object (Array, Dictionary, Int, Float, String, Bool, Date, Data)
- - `properties`: `Array` — List of properties metadata (only if a dictionary, repeats this metadata structure)
+ - `properties`: `Dictionary` — List of properties metadata (only if a dictionary, repeats this metadata structure)
-    - name: `String` — Name of the property (dictionary key)
-    - repeats the rest of the metadata structure
  - `element`: `Dictionary` — Element metadata (only if an array, repeats this metadata structure)

 ## Example